 Brookings Institute

 We believe creative work can sustain people and their communities.
-The Collaborative works toward that future.

 Our mission

-To activate artists, educators, movement leaders and policy makers to imagine learning, tools and policies that support the social, financial and civic health of workers and their communities.
+Our mission was to activate artists, educators, movement leaders and policy makers to imagine learning, tools and policies that support the social, financial and civic health of workers and their communities.

-How we ground our work
+How we grounded our work

-- Facilitating dynamic collaboration with artists and creative networks that center community wisdom and support self-determination.
+• Facilitating dynamic collaboration with artists and creative networks that center community wisdom and support self-determination.

-- Modeling of racially equitable decision making and leadership in our work.
+• Modeling of racially equitable decision making and leadership in our work.

-- Leveraging our unique place and investment in the civic and economic health of creative workers and communities in the Southwest.
+• Leveraging our unique place and investment in the civic and economic health of creative workers and communities in the Southwest.

 We did this work through partnerships, projects and research that spanned several portfolios.